New Flexible Pathways

 Retirement Plan Design

-• Benefit Plan Structure, Features and Investments: The candidate will understand how to analyze different types of retirement plans and retirement plan investments.
+• Benefit Plan Structure, Features and Investments: Analyze different types of designs for retirement plans and retirement plan investments.

 RET 201